 Photographs: Sample from Aerulean Software & Issued U.S. Patents.
 2001-2014

 In 2001, I discovered a new method of identifying plants.
 My goal was to make this discovery useful to nature lovers.
 Early on it became clear that taking unique photographs of each plant was necessary.
-These photographs enabled me to compile data not found elsewhere, and to provide a broad range of images to use in our software.
-Over time it also became clear that the Plant Kingdom is extremely varied, complex, and full of wonderful and diverse forms.
-Making these wondrous qualities more accessible to others kept me going.
+These photographs enabled me to compile data not found elsewhere, and to provide a broad range of images to use in Aerulean's software.
+The Plant Kingdom is extremely varied, complex, and full of wonderful and diverse forms.
+Making these wondrous qualities more accessible to others kept us motivated.

 A reductive database which focuses on traits visible in an 'overhead' view of the growing tip, or apex, dramatically compresses the identification task (270 fold in some cases).
-As this identification attribute was new to science, I named it the apical complex.
+As this identification attribute was new to science, we named it the "apical complex."

 With the help of USDA seed funds, we brought this information to light, and now have two issued U.S. Patents memorializing this discovery.
 I am grateful to four educators in particular who encouraged me to pursue this work: Brian Kemble, Dean Kelch, Tim Metcalf, and Lewis Feldman.